DHTMLX/docs-diagram/docs/api/data_collection/getroot_method.md

 ### Returns

-The id of the root item.
+The method returns the id of the root item.
 The root item is the first item of a tree structure

 ### Example